 Just 5 years ago, friends and family gathered around Darrell and I in the living room of our old farmhouse as we took our vows.
-We were amazed heartat the love that poured out as they showed up with flowers, musical instruments, and dishes to pass (all the things we didn’t plan)!
+We were amazed at the love that poured out as they showed up with flowers, musical instruments, and dishes to pass (all the things we didn’t plan)!
 I couldn’t have orchestrated anything better if I had tried.

 Being second marriages for both of us, we downplayed the ceremony a bit giving everyone just 6 weeks notice.
 If anyone minded, they mostly kept quiet about it.